bhardwajRahul/telegram_link_summarizer_agent/README.md

 The script will prompt you for your GCP Project ID, Region, Service Name, and Artifact Registry Repository Name if they are not set as environment variables.
 It will then guide you through the build, push, and deployment process, including setting the Telegram webhook automatically if it can find your `TELEGRAM_BOT_TOKEN` secret mapping.

 ### Manual Steps (If needed)

-If you prefer to run the steps manually or need to troubleshoot, the original commands are detailed below.
-The deployment script automates these.

 <details>
 <summary>Click to view manual gcloud commands</summary>